How to vote: Guidelines following appeals court ruling

 Minnesota's Secretary of State Steve Simon has said that it's too late for voters to mail back their absentee ballots if they want to make sure their votes count.
 This comes after an appeals court ruling indicated that mail-in ballots arriving after Election Day are at risk of being invalidated.

-Here's what you should do if you have not yet mailed back your ballot or if you are worried whether your ballot will be received in time.
+If you have not mailed your absentee ballot, or if you are worried whether your ballot will be received in time, consider the following:

 If you have already put your ballot in the mail, you can track it online.
 If their ballot hasn't yet been received, you can cast your ballot in person either by absentee, or at your polling place on Election Day.